Step out from behind the bar and head into the kitchen to learn how to cook with vodka. Learn tips and recipes for cooking with this versatile spirit.

 I rounded up eight food recipes with vodka for you to try.
 There are sweet ones and savory ones alike.

-If you’re after a cocktail to pair with it, try any of the vodka cocktails I’ve written for the blog, including:
+If you’re after a cocktail to pair with your meal, try any of the vodka cocktails I’ve written for the blog, including:

 Well, that’s almost a wrap on vodka recipes this month!
 You can look forward to one more cocktail on Friday.